Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Stochastic Reynolds transport theorem

-\EM{In the stochastic transport operator, the noise term takes the form of an advection term often referred to as transport noise in the literature.
-It can be remarked upon applying It\^{o} integration by part formula (see \ref{sec:bracket} for a brief recapitulation on covariation and It\^o integration by parts) that for suitable boundary conditions and divergent-free noise, the $L_2$ norm of $q$ is preserved path-wise (\ie for any realisation).
-The energy brought by the noise term exactly compensates the loss of energy by the stochastic diffusion \citep{bauer2020a,resseguier2017b}.
+It can be verified, by applying the It\^{o} integration by parts formula (see Appendix~\ref{sec:bracket} for a brief recap on covariation and It\^o integration by parts) that under suitable boundary conditions and for divergence-free noise, the $L_2$ norm of $q$ is preserved path-wise (that is, for each realisation of the noise).
+In this case, the energy injected by the stochastic transport term (via its covariation) precisely compensates the dissipation induced by the stochastic diffusion term \citep{bauer2020a,resseguier2017e}.
 This balance can be interpreted as an immediate instance of a fluctuation-dissipation relationship between the transport noise (whose energy is expressed through its covariation) and the stochastic diffusion.
-This balance is seen only in the It\^{o} setting.
+Note that this balance is seen only in the It\^{o} setting.
 For Stratonovich integral it is implicit and reveals itself only when expressing expectation and variance -- which requires to go back to It\^{o} integral.
-Physical relevance of the drift velocity and the stochastic diffusion $\Diffst{q}\dt$ has been extensively highlighted in previous studies \citep[\textit{e.g.}][]{bauer2020a,chandramouli2018,pinier2019}.
-Mathematically, the emergence of such a term together with a transport noise has been also verified as a suitable limit of a coupled system of 3D slow/fast Navier-Stokes equation with additive Brownian forcing on the fast component \citep{Debussche-Pappalattera2023,Debussche-Hofmanova2023}.
+Physical relevance of the drift velocity and the stochastic diffusion $\Diffst{q}\dt$ has been extensively highlighted in previous studies \citep[\eg][]{bauer2020a,chandramouli2018,pinier2019}.
+Mathematically, the emergence of such a term together with a transport noise has been also verified as a suitable limit of a coupled system of 3D slow/fast Navier--Stokes equation with additive Brownian forcing on the fast component \citep{Debussche-Pappalattera2023,Debussche-Hofmanova2023}.
 In the wake of F. Flandoli program, transport noise has been recently the subject of intensive research works due to well posedness properties \citep{Agresti-et-al-2022,Brzezniak-Slavik-2021,Crisan-Flandoli-Holm-2019,Debusshe-Hug-Memin-2023,Flandoli-et-al-10,Flandoli-Galeati-Luo-2021, Flandoli-Luo-2021, Goodair-et-al2022, Lang2023,Mikulevicius-Rosovskii-2005} of several fluid dynamics models as well as due to the emergence of enhanced dissipation and mixing \citep{Flandoli:2022sb,Flandoli-Russo2023}.
-Transport noise has been also exploited with variational formulation \citep{Holm2015,street-crisan2021}.
-Compressible stochastic system has been recently studied for barotropic fluids \citep{breit-et-al-2021}.
-The system analysed is comparable to ours.
-Nervertheless, we will deal with general baroclinic flows with hence additional thermodynamic evolution equations for active tracer.
-These evolution equations will be obtained from stochastic Reynolds transport expression and evaluations of the works involved.
-The derivation of such expression is described below.}
+Transport noise has been also exploited with variational formulation \citep{Debussche-Memin25,Holm2015,street-crisan2021}.
+Compressible stochastic systems have been recently studied in~\citet{breit-et-al-2021} for barotropic fluids and \citet{boadi2025} for isentropic Euler equations, both hypotheses allowing to avoid the derivation of an energy equation.
+The systems analysed in these works are comparable to ours.
+In this study, exploiting the modelling capabilities of the LU framework, we derive, from physical principles, the thermodynamic evolution equations for active tracers.
+These evolution equations are derived from the stochastic Reynolds transport theorem and from evaluations of the associated work terms.
+Their derivation is described below.